reflectoring/reflectoring.github.io/content/blog/2022/2022-02-15-getting-started-with-express.md

 ```
 Running this command will start the server and result in a similar output as before.
 We have used `npx` here which is a command-line tool that can execute a package from the `npm` registry without installing that package.

-### Adding a Route with a Handler Function Written in TypeScript
+### Adding a Route with a Handler Function in TypeScript

 Let us now modify the TypeScript code written in the earlier section to add a route for defining a REST API as shown below:
 ```ts